Drone Laws in Spain

 Based on our research and interpretation of the laws, here are the most important rules to know for flying a drone in Spain.

-- Regional authorities can issue their own drone regulation, so it’s a good idea to do local research before flying.
+- Regional authorities have the ability to issue their own drone regulation, so it’s a good idea to do local research before flying.

 - A permit is required for commercial drone flights.